alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Method

-This will generate a preview version of a template.
+This generates a preview version of a template.

 ```ruby
 response = client.generate_template_preview(id)
 ```

 The parameters in the personalisation argument must match the placeholder fields in the actual template.
-The API notification client will ignore any extra fields in the method.
+The API notification client ignores any extra fields in the method.

 ### Arguments

 #### id (required)

 The ID of the template.
-You can find this by signing into GOV.UK Notify and going to the __Templates__ page.
+Sign into GOV.UK Notify and go to the __Templates__ page.
+For example:

 ```ruby
 'f33517ff-2a88-4f6e-b855-c550268ce08a'